GeoScripting-WUR/Intro2Linux/vmware_horizon_tutorial.md

 ## Stopping the Linux VDI

 The VDIs at the moment are made to be always running.
 Do not shut them down, otherwise you will not be able to start them back up without contacting IT support!
 The clean way to terminate a VDI session is to log out.
-You can do this from the Whisker menu → *Log Out* (power symbol), this will stop your session automatically and quit the VMware Horizon client.
-You can also log out from the VMware Horizon client by pressing the `Log off` button.
+You can do this from the gear menu → *Log Out*, this will stop your session automatically and quit the VMware Horizon client.
+You can also log out from within the VMware Horizon client by pressing the `Log off` button at the top.

 If you wish to leave the VDI running without stopping all programs, you can just close the VMware Horizon client window.
 The next time you log in, you will be back where you left off, with all programs running.